 Community benefit: The Chapel project will restore a historic building with significant heritage value constructed in 1805, provide employment opportunities, and work alongside existing businesses to provide a flexible, family friendly community space for events, workshops, and social activities.

-The tenant: FCH will recruit an experienced, motivated tenant with the necessary entrepreneurial skills, operational expertise, and customer focus to build and sustain a vibrant café business.
-In addition to commercial competence, the tenant will be expected to share FCH’s commitment to community benefit, actively supporting the broader aims of the project, complementing existing businesses, and contributing to the long-term vitality of village life.
+The tenant: FCH has recruited an experienced, motivated tenant (Donna Byrom, who also manages the Oxfordshire Yeoman pub opposite) with the necessary entrepreneurial skills, operational expertise, and customer focus to build and sustain a vibrant café business.
+In addition to commercial competence, the tenant will share FCH’s commitment to community benefit, actively supporting the broader aims of the project, complementing existing businesses, and contributing to the long-term vitality of village life.